Saturday, 20 May 2017

 There’s something quite symbolic ‘bout the Dust of Uruzgan

-Still the people can be gracious and they’re funny and their smart
+Still the people can be gracious and they’re funny and they're smart

 And When the children look into your eyes they walk into your heart